Backed by ZHdK in collaboration with the talented Peruvian weaver associations ASAMCEI (Incahuasi) and Panón Tacabambino (Tacabamba).

 The Resulting Line

-The resulting garments are not merely products; they are physical manifestations of a decolonial dialogue.
 Each piece communicates its origin, rendering the individual author visible and deconstructing the archetype of the ‘anonymous producer’.

 Academic & Systemic Impact (The Conclusion)